 Messing About: Play is essential to growth and development as it gives our students a sense of how our world works.
 While we give our students opportunities to play in the early grades, we often have to push this aside as they progress through their schooling.
-Partly because of curriculum demands, but also because it can be easy to lose sight of the important role it plays beyond early childhood.
+Partly because of our curriculum demands, but also because we may lose sight of the important role it plays beyond early childhood.

 By giving our students opportunities to grapple with the materials and/or the content before the intended learning happens, we open up opportunities to make connections before they learn the planned content.

-So, encourage teachers to put those tools out there and let students explore!
-In elementary, this could be unifix cubes, counting bears, measuring cups, etc. For middle and high school teachers, it's also quite simple.
+So, put those tools out there and let students explore!
+In elementary, this could be unifix cubes, counting bears, measuring cups, etc. If you are a middle or high school teacher wondering what this may look like at your grade level, it's also quite simple.
 Any tool that students will be using like a compass, scale, ruler, calculator, or even data sets should be investigated prior to being used with intention.